neeco1991/volds/README.md

 - Clone the repository
 - Run `yarn` to install dependencies
 - Run `yarn dev` to start the development server
+- Run `yarn generate` to build client-side only version.

 # Stack